About this listing

-A second double bed and private bath is available in the Loft; inquire about special pricing.
+A second double bed and bath is available in the Loft; inquire about special pricing for Loft space if needed.

 Townhouse near Allegheny Commons Park in National Register Historic District Allegheny West; minutes to downtown Pittsburgh...Allegheny General Hospital, Heinz Field and PNC Park.
 Near River Heritage Trail for biking and walking, free subway, museums, stadiums.